All the 9 books of The REALM series are on sale in November for only $0.99 each. Grab the eBooks while you can. Find all my Regency titles HERE.

 With a need to protect him from his accuser’s father and one to teach him something of life, Gabriel’s aunt, his father’s eldest sister, a formidable duchess, has approached Aristotle Pennington, the man she has loved all her life, but a man below her family’s expectations, to find Gabriel a position with the Realm, a covert British intelligence unit operating during the Napoleonic War.
 Pennington’s doing so saves Gabriel from the rejection of society and removes him from England when all meant to press him into an imprudent marriage.
-After several years with the Realm, Godown is eventually summoned home to claim his father’s title, only to learn that his father has placed special provisions in his will.
-Fearing that Gabriel would perish in his service to the Crown, the former marquis has stated in his will that Gabriel must be married and the new marquise with child before a particular date or forfeit the peerage to a relation that Gabriel despises.
+After several years with the Realm, Godown is eventually summoned home to claim his father’s title, only to learn his father has placed special provisions in his will.
+Fearing Gabriel would perish in his service to the Crown, the former marquis has stated in his will Gabriel must be married and the new marquise with child before a particular date or forfeit the peerage to a relation Gabriel despises.
+As this was not an English-created peerage, it dates back to the times of the dual monarchy of France and England, normal primogeniture laws do not affect it.
 Unaware of the restrictions upon him, Godown drifts through the social Season with little care for more than his own pleasures only to learn his days are “numbered.”

 Miss Grace Nelson was first introduced to the readers of this series in Book 2, A Touch of Velvet.
 She was the governess to Miss Gwendolyn Aldridge, the only child of Viscount Averette, the paternal uncle to three of the heroines in this series: Velvet (book 2), Cashémere (book 3) and Satiné Aldridge (book 7).
 At the beginning of this book, Averette is gathering his belongings to escape to the Continent to avoid punishment for crimes he has committed.
 In Grace’s opening scene, the man is physically abusive to his wife, and Grace steps in to save the woman.
 Averette dismisses Grace from her position, and she must return to her brother, who has run through the family’s fortune; thus, the reason Grace is in a governess position.